elunna/nerfhack-changelog/README.md

 * Eucalyptus leaves can never be rotten unless cursed.
 * Zapping eggs with cancellation sterilizes them (from HackEM).
 * Cursed food items will no longer tame or pacify monsters.
+* Recolor royal jelly to magenta (EvilHack/xNetHack).

 ### Potions
-* Raised price of potion of restore ability to 250
 * Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
 * Implement behavior for cursed potion of gain ability (xnh)
 * Vampires like cursed blood more than uncursed or blessed blood (the opposite of SLASH'EM)